Financial Wellbeing

 Financial Wellbeing - Art and Science Square

-Students will learn fundamental principles of investing, how to make sound decisions on what types of investing strategies are in line with their risk tolerance and investing style, and how to regulate their emotions in response to the inevitable volatilities in the financial markets.
+Students will learn fundamental principles of planning for life goals, managing debt and budgeting as well as be introduced to insurance, tax and CPF.
+They will also learn how to make sound decisions on how to invest in line with their return objectives, risk tolerance and cashflow needs, and how to regulate their emotions in response to the inevitable volatilities in the financial markets.

 Learning Outcomes